nashville-software-school/server-side-python-curriculum/orientation/FND_06_COMPREHENSION.md

 # Comprehension

-Comprehension in Python is very much like the `map()` and `filter()` array functions in JavaScript.
+Comprehensions in Python are very much like the `map()` and `filter()` array functions in JavaScript.
 They are ways to iterate over a collection, perform some logic on each item, and build a new collection as the result.

 ## List Comprehension